 When to Overseed Your Lawn

-The best time to overseed a lawn is at the end of summer or early in fall, such as in September in Northern climates that drop below freezing in winter.
+The best time to overseed a lawn in Northern climates that drop well below freezing in winter is at the end of summer or early in fall, such as in September.
 You'll know when it's right to overseed once the summer heat drops off and the weather feels a bit more like autumn.
 During this time, the ground is soft, and it's still warm enough for seeds to germinate.
-Overseeding in early spring is also an option if you've missed the window of opportunity in fall, but fall is the better choice since there are fewer weeds competing with grass seeds doing their best to germinate.
+If you miss the opportunity in fall, you can overseed a lawn in early spring, but fall is the better choice since there are fewer weeds competing with grass seeds doing their best to germinate.

 In areas where freezing temperatures are a rarity at best, overseed a lawn in late spring or early summer when the soil is warm and grass growth is obvious.
 If you're overseeding simply to add a little color to an otherwise brown and drab winter lawn, do so in October or November, applying the seed of a cool-season grass that grows well in your region.